 Top 4 Things To Do In Anuradhapura With Your Friends

 Ruwanwelisaya is perhaps Sri Lanka’s most iconic temple; built by the warrior king, Dutugemmunu c.140 after his victory against the invading Chola king, Elara, the stupa reaches up to 180ft high with the circumference of 951ft.
-The structure is amazing and towers over its surroundings, making it hard to believe that this was built nearly 2500 years ago.
-King Dutugemmunu sadly never saw the completion of the temple, instead, his brother covered the dome in a white cloth and constructed the upper part with bamboo which was painted gold to show the king what his temple would look like for the years to come.
+The structure is amazing and towers over its surroundings, making it hard to believe that this was built nearly 2500 years ago!
+King Dutugemunu sadly never saw the completion of the temple, instead, his brother covered the dome in a white cloth and constructed the upper part with bamboo which was painted gold to show the king what his temple would look like for the years to come.
+Do keep in mind that you should be modestly dressed, covering knees and shoulders before entering the premises.

 2. Sri Maha Bodhi